-So, A broken or cracked crankshaft is considered major engine damage.
+So, a broken or cracked crankshaft, is considered major engine damage.

-The good thing is that crankshaft damage is not a very common occurrence.
+The good thing is that crankshaft damage, is not a very common occurrence.

-Crankshaft damage can happen due to a casting or forging flaw but this is very rare.
+Crankshaft damage, can happen due to a casting or forging flaw, but this is very rare.

-Today’s quality control systems for forging and machining crankshafts are state of the art.
-Most of the time crankshaft damage occurs because, of another failure and not the crankshaft itself.
+Today’s quality control systems, for forging and machining crankshafts are state of the art.
+Most of the time crankshaft damage occurs, because of another failure and not the crankshaft itself.
 That’s why you need to find out what caused the crankshaft damage first.
-Many of these issues can happen in any engine but, let’s talk about diesel in this blog.
+Many of these issues can happen in any engine, but let’s talk about diesel in this blog.

 Diesel Engine Crankshaft Damage

 The amount of torque created during a failure, such as a spun bearing can cause a crank to snap.
-Diesel engines are more prone to crankshaft damage because, diesel crankshafts are extremely hard with higher compression ratios.
+Diesel engines are more prone to crankshaft damage because; diesel crankshafts are extremely hard with higher compression ratios.

-Heat And Nitrided Treating
+Heat And Nitride Treating

-The ability of a component to handle higher load strains can, be accomplished by heat treating surface layers.
-Nitriding is a process that introduces nitrogen into the surface of the steel, at an extremely high temperature.
+The ability of a component to handle higher load strains can be accomplished by, heat treating surface layers.
+Nitriding is a process, that introduces nitrogen into the surface of the steel, at an extremely high temperature.

 This heat treating is done to increase wear resistance, improve fatigue and obtain a high surface hardness.
-Because, of this process the crankshaft is extremely hard but also brittle.
+Because, of this process the crankshaft is extremely hard, but also brittle.

-When an engine has a bearing failure, the excessive clearance can cause the crank to flex inside the engine.
+When an engine has a bearing failure, the excessive clearance, can cause the crank to flex inside the engine.
 The crankshaft can wear past the point of grinding and have to be replaced.
-And, If the crankshaft looks like this the con-rod is most likely not resizable.
+And, if the crankshaft looks like this the con-rod is most likely not resizable.
 The crankshaft can bend severely or even break in some cases.
-If the crankshaft does break the damage may be so bad, that you may have to replace the whole engine.
+If the crankshaft does break; the damage may be so bad, that you may have to replace the whole engine.

 So, you have crankshaft damage and it needs replacing.
 What now?
 Well you could just buy a new or remanufactured crankshaft kit and install it, but it’s not that simple.
 Remember the flexing effect inside the engine?
 Well that not only causes damage to the crankshaft but, also causes damage to the housing bores.